pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.insertText`          PDF only: insert text :meth:`Page.insertTextbox`       PDF only: insert a text box :meth:`Page.links`               return a generator of the links on the page :meth:`Page.loadLinks`           return the first link on a page :meth:`Page.newShape`            PDF only: start a new :ref:`Shape` :meth:`Page.searchFor`           search for a string
+:meth:`Page.insertText`          PDF only: insert text :meth:`Page.insertTextbox`       PDF only: insert a text box :meth:`Page.links`               return a generator of the links on the page :meth:`Page.load_annot`          PDF only: load an annotation identified by its name :meth:`Page.loadLinks`           return the first link on a page :meth:`Page.newShape`            PDF only: start a new :ref:`Shape` :meth:`Page.searchFor`           search for a string